appcuarium/Python_RESTful_test/README.md

 * About the distances endpoint, please explain how would you scale this to hundreds and thousands of petitions per second, considering this is a CPU intensive endpoint.
-* How would you apporach this if latitude and longitude of user would be changing very frequently as well?
+* How would you approach this if latitude and longitude of user would be changing very frequently as well?

 **Deliverable**